Revisiting the New Deal

 The third policy cluster of New Deal programs—involving market regulation—aimed to create effective markets that no longer wrecked the environment, damaged and mistreated workers, harmed and tricked consumers, or swindled and misled investors.
 The ultimate intent was to ensure that markets worked efficiently to allocate resources to the most productive producers of goods and services.

-But the fourth policy cluster—market interference—massively intervened to steer the market in centrally-planned directions, by subsidizing politically-favored forms of consumption and investment.
+But the fourth policy cluster—market manipulation—massively intervened to steer the market in centrally-planned directions, by subsidizing politically-favored forms of consumption and investment.

 We have no choice but to revisit the New Deal, and fix its gaps and flaws, in order to put American government in its proper place.
 Most importantly, its four policy clusters should be collapsed into two.

-Specifically, the economic security cluster, including equal opportunity in health and education, should be expanded and strengthened…while the poverty remediation cluster is eliminated.
+Specifically, the economic security cluster, including equal opportunity in health and education, should be expanded and strengthened…while the poverty remediation cluster is phased out.
 Turn to ->

-At the same time, the market regulation cluster should be improved...while the market interference cluster is abolished.
+At the same time, the market regulation cluster should be improved...while the market manipulation cluster is would down.
 Turn to ->

 FDR, the great innovator, would be fascinated.
 He might even approve.